kbjiang/02_study/01-Course-study/stanford-cs336/notes.md

 - We will go bottom-up from tensors to models to optimizers to the training loop.
 - We will pay close attention to efficiency (use of **resources**).
 ## Memory accounting
-1. When to `float32` or `bfloat16`
-	1. Former for accumulating things like optimizer, latter for transitory things
-## Compute accounting
 1. Pytorch tensors are just *pointers* into allocated memory
 2. tensor storage
 	1. ![[Pasted image 20250705162749.png|600]]
 3. [tensor view](https://docs.pytorch.org/docs/stable/tensor_view.html#tensor-view-doc)
 	1. Views are free; no duplicated storage.
-	2. Taking a view of contiguous tensor could potentially produce a non-contiguous tensor.
+	2. Taking a view of *contiguous* tensor could potentially produce a non-contiguous tensor.
 		```
 		Original tensor:
 		tensor([[0, 1], [2, 3]])